Bowen951209/open-karaoke-toolkit/README.md

 Most of the essential parts are not fully implemented yet, but the outline of the software has a bit come out.
 I hope the program can be kept working on for a while, at least it should have the full functions for making a karaoke video.

-I want to add that, since I am a Taiwanese, you can probably find many mistakes in my English.
-And I am still a senior high school student, there should be many issues with my code style and design.
-If anyone wants to point out a problem, I am willing to learn and improve.

 # Acknowledgement

 Thanks to Sayatoo company for providing the design idea.